A Month That Loves the Spotlight!

 Join us at Kasa de Franko!

-You won’t just memorize words—you’ll explore the stories behind them, laugh at history’s weird twists, and see how language and culture are inseparable.
-February may be short, but your Spanish learning doesn’t have to be!
+You won’t just memorize words — you’ll uncover the history behind them, laugh at the calendar’s weird twists, and see how language and culture are inseparable.

 Go Beyond February!

 Curious about why the months are named the way they are?
-Wondering how leap years mess with time itself?
-Check out our Leap Year and Days & Months sections on the Kasa de Franko Blog—because timekeeping has never been this entertaining!
+Wondering how leap years quietly mess with time itself?

 Want to Spice Up Your Spanish?